SIDN/ietf-wg-rpp-charter/rpp-charter.md

 by this working group will describe the core architecture and JSON mapping of RPP with regard to the provisioning of domain names, followed by any specifications necessary to implement the core architecture and the JSON mapping for the different objects to be provisioned.
+These documents may then be followed by mappings between RPP and EPP.

 Analysis of the functionality included and commonly used in core EPP for domain names, hosts and contacts (RFC5730,5731,5732,5733) will be created as input material for the requirements.
 The working group may also consider RPP extensions that are functional equivalents of registered [EPP extensions](https://www.iana.org/assignments/epp-extensions/epp-extensions.xhtml).